stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 2. calculate the length of the result from step 1
 3. `return` the length from step 2

-So in summary, you take the result of one method, put it into another, then return.
-Notice that in this case, we do not use a loop, because a Python function is available that does most of the work for us.
+So in summary, you take the result of one method, use the result to call another, then return.
+Notice that here, we do not use a loop, because Python functions are available that do most of the work for us.

 ## Testing